 The collection at CCH includes computers, computer peripherals, electronic or mechanical computing devices, software, books and media.
-The collection also contains articles regarding the history of computing which can be in any of the following formats: handwritten manuscript, printed information, photographs, computer-generated items, records, and audio-visual materials, such as film, video, and digital and analogue recordings.
+The collection also contains articles regarding the history of computing which can be in any of the following formats: hand-written manuscript, printed information, photographs, computer-generated items, records, and audio-visual materials, such as film, video, and digital and analogue recordings.

-As of the end of 2017, the Archived Collection contained around 1,000 computers, 200 games consoles, 9,000 games, 2,000 software packages, 2,000 books and 9,000 magazines, amongst many other objects.
+As of June 2022, the Archived Collection contains around 1,200 computers, 320 games consoles, 14,200 games, 4,500 software packages, 2,700 books and 10,000 magazines, amongst many other objects.
 Calculators in the collection date back to the 1920s, and the core computing collection from the 1950s.
 Our exhibits allow us to demonstrate the advance from paper tape to cloud storage, and from vacuum-tube systems to microscopic silicon chips.
 We also have displays focused on gaming, connectivity, and the social impact of computing.
 Areas of significance include our collection of Acorn Computing machines (which tell a story of importance both locally in Cambridgeshire and to the UK at large) and our extensive games archive.

-As of March 2018, there are now three collections at CCH:
+As of March 2018, there are currently three collections at CCH:

 - Accessioned Collection: these are the most important items in the museum's care and form our core long-term collection.
-To begin with, items from this collection will be the most historically significant items from our Archived collection.
-New items may join it should they be historically significant.
-Documentation for these items will be SPECTRUM-compliant and all references to 'Accessioning' in CCH's policy apply to these items only.
-Accessioning a set number of new items into this collection is a goal in CCH's Documentation Plan. - Archived Collection: the remainder of items in CCH's care that have been individually listed on our CMS, Sitewise. - Handling Collection: all other items in the care of CCH.
+New acquisitions will be accessioned if it is decided that it should join our long-term collection.
+Objects from the Archived Collection are being accessioned following a review of each item.
+Documentation for these items will be in line with SPECTRUM standards and all references to 'Accessioning' in CCH's policy apply to these items only.
+Accessioning a set number of new items into this collection is a goal in CCH's Documentation Plan. - Archived Collection: the remainder of catalogued items in CCH's care that have been individually listed on our CMS, Sitewise.
+New acquisitions will no longer be entered into this collection, and as objects from the Archived Collection are being accessioned, this collection is slowly decreasing in size - Handling Collection: all other items in the care of CCH.
+This includes items for use in our interactive displays, spares for parts and objects we loan out for external exhibitions.